The Gentrification of Thrifting: Is Thrifting + Reselling Ethical?

 Donating is not necessarily the best way to clean out your closet, as we know that most clothing in thrift stores is thrown away.
 I have a whole post on how to get rid of clothes responsibly, and some alternative ideas are using FB marketplace or a site like Freecycle.org to give clothes away.

 If you’ve exhausted those other options though, try to donate to small organizations that you know are doing good in your community, like homeless shelters or domestic violence centers.

 The gentrification of thrifting is a pretty complicated topic, and I think a lot of recent criticism doesn’t capture its nuance.
 At the end of the day, I don’t think mainstream thrifting or reselling are as problematic as they’ve been made out to be.

 Secondhand shopping is always better for the planet and can help support organizations doing important community work.
 Reselling also gives people a flexible way to earn a living, and can make it easier for people to buy used clothing.
 This is of course my opinion based on my research, so if you have a different one, please feel free to share.

 I also want to clarify that I’m definitely not trying to minimize the impact of these rising secondhand prices.
 While I don’t think the rising prices are any particular group’s fault, the fact is that prices are rising, and that thrifting is becoming less accessible to some communities.

-I don’t have a good solution to those rising prices, other than to maybe try to give your clothes directly to people in need, through community events or local organizations.
+I don’t have a good solution to those rising prices, other than to try to give your clothes directly to people in need, through community events or local organizations.
 We also have to remember that this is a systemic issue.
 Fight for a higher miniumum wage.
 Pressure thrift stores to start “free tables” of all the things they’re going to throw away, and to offer vouchers to people in need.

 Other posts you may enjoy: